upendra-tata/heart-risk-prediction/README.md

 # heart-disease-prediction
 project on heart disease prediction using machine learning models
 =======
+**How It Works**

+**Data Collection**
+The project uses the UCI Heart Disease Dataset, which includes clinical data such as age, cholesterol, blood pressure, ECG results, and exercise responses.

+**Data Preprocessing**

+Missing values are handled and categorical values are encoded.
+Features are standardized using StandardScaler for better model performance.
+Data is split into training (80%) and testing (20%) sets.

+**Model Training**
+Four machine learning models are trained and compared:

+**Logistic Regression** – Linear classifier that predicts heart disease probability.
+**Decision Tree** – Simple rule-based model for medical interpretation.
+**Random Forest** – Ensemble of trees providing higher accuracy and stability.
+**Naive Bayes** – Probabilistic model assuming independence among features.

+**Prediction Logic**
+After training, the model predicts whether a patient is at high or low risk based on:
+Blood pressure, cholesterol, and age
+ECG and exercise test results
+Chest pain type and thalassemia score

+**Result Interpretation**

+The model outputs the risk prediction (High/Low) along with a confidence score.

 **Short description:** This repository contains code to preprocess a heart disease dataset and train classification models (Decision Tree, Random Forest, Naive Bayes, Logistic Regression).
 The project is prepared for running locally in **VS Code**.